Point of Braiding is known also by it’s Japanese name, Kensaki (kehn-sah-kee).

-When groups of yarns are interlaced and a braid is being formed, the center of the braided structure represents the point of braiding.
-That is where the interlacement occurs and the structure becomes visible.
+When groups of yarns (strands, elements or bundles) are interlaced and a braid is being formed, the center of the braided structure represents the point of braiding.
+This is where the interlacement occurs and the structure becomes visible.

 It will show whether the completed sequence of interlacements has been executed correctly.

 Are there missed movements of braid sequences?

 Are the braided strands in the correct order?